Emotions in Online Content Diffusion

-Our approach requires an existing emotion lexicon as a basic lexicon.
+Our approach requires an existing general emotion lexicon as a basic lexicon.
 Ren-CECps is an emotion lexicon based on 1,487 Chinese blog texts \citep{quan2010blog}.
-Each word in Ren-CECps has eight basic emotion types (i.e., surprise, joy, anticipation, love, anxiety, sadness, anger, and disgust).
+Each word $w_i$ in Ren-CECps has eight basic emotion types (i.e., surprise, joy, anticipation, love, anxiety, sadness, anger, and disgust).
 Each emotion class for each word is manually annotated from 0.0 to 1.0, which represents the emotion intensity expressed by the word.
+We denote the eight-dimension emotion-intensity vector as $v_i= \{e_j^i\}^{N=8}_{j=1}$.
 We select Ren-CECps for the following three reasons.
 First, as \cite{quan2010blog} noted, these eight types of emotions are most commonly expressed in Chinese blog texts; using these emotions decreases confusion in the emotion category selection.
 Second, the texts are annotated based on Chinese blogs.
-Blogs and WeChat articles are both typical Chinese online contents.
+Blogs and WeChat articles are similar Chinese online content.
 Hence, we believe that Ren-CECps is more suitable for our context than are lexicons based on general Chinese texts (e.g., NTUSD, HowNet, DUT).
-Finally, Ren-CECps is manually annotated and statistically validated \citep{quan2010blog}\footnote{Eleven annotators participated in the annotation work.
+Finally, Ren-CECps is manually annotated and statistically validated \citep{quan2010blog}.\footnote{Eleven annotators participated in the annotation work.
 According to \cite{quan2010blog}, the authors spent two months on the joint training of annotators and made annotation instructions.
 The authors also used a Kappa statistic to measure the pairwise agreement among 11 annotators.
 The Kappa coefficient of the agreement is a statistic adopted by the computational linguistics community as a standard measure for such a purpose.
 The agreement for emotion words is 0.785.
-Given the complexity of this annotation task, we believe that the annotations are reliable and valid.}.
-Compared with automatically constructed emotion lexicons \citep[e.g.,][]{yang2016automatic}, the results of Ren-CECps are more precise and reliable.
-12,048 emotion words and their intensities were obtained from Ren-CECps as our basic emotion lexicon.
+Given the complexity of this annotation task, we believe that the annotations are reliable and valid.} Compared with automatically constructed emotion lexicons \citep[e.g.,][]{yang2016automatic}, the results of Ren-CECps are more precise and reliable.
+A total of 12,048 emotion words and their intensities were obtained from Ren-CECps as our basic emotion lexicon.